Skip to main content

 client_secretYesYour application's client secret

-scopeNoSpace-separated scopes (defaults to client's registered scopes)
+scopeNoSpace-separated scopes (defaults to the client's registered scopes)

 Example Request

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/oauth/token \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/oauth/token \

 -u "CLIENT_ID:CLIENT_SECRET" \